Graph Bisection with Pareto-Optimization: Experiments

 \section{Experiments}

-We compare Flowcutter to the state-of-the-art partitioners KaHip, Metis, and InertialFlow.
-We present three experiments: (1) we compare the produced contraction orders in terms of CCH performance, (2) compare the Pareto-cut-sets, and (3) evaluate FlowCutter on non-road graphs using the Walshaw benchmark set.
-The last experiment is in Appendix~\ref{app:walshaw} and can be summarized as follows: For $\epsilon=5\%$ there are only 6 out of 24 graphs where FlowCutter does not match the best known solutions.
-For 3 of them FlowCutter is off by at most 5 edges.
+We compare Flowcutter to the state-of-the-art partitioners KaHip \cite{ss-tlagh-13}, Metis \cite{kk-mspig-99}, and InertialFlow \cite{ss-obsrn-15}.
+There is a superficial comparison with PUNCH~\cite{dgrw-gpnc-11} in Section \ref{sec:punch}.
+We present three experiments: (1) we compare the produced contraction orders in terms of CCH performance in Section~\ref{sec:order-experiments} on road graphs made available during the DIMACS challenge on shortest paths~\cite{dgj-spndi-09}, (2) compare the Pareto-cut-sets in more detail in Section~\ref{sec:experiments-pareto} on the same road graphs, and (3) evaluate FlowCutter on non-road graphs using the Walshaw benchmark set~\cite{swc-acesm-04} in Section~\ref{app:walshaw}.
+Section \ref{sec:algo-setup} describes the experimental setup common to all experiments.
 All experiments were run on a Xeon E5-1630 v3 @ 3.70GHz with 128GB DDR4-2133 RAM.